timtbdev/Portfolio-App-2/README.md

 ## 🚀 ANDROID JETPACK COMPONENTS

+Min API level is set to 21, so the presented approach is suitable for over 85% of devices running Android.
+This app takes advantage of many popular libraries and tools of the Android ecosystem.
+Most of the libraries are in the stable version, unless there is a good reason to use non-stable dependency.

 | Android Foundation | Architecture Components | Behavior | UI |
 |:-------------------|:------------------------|:---------|:---------|
 |[Appcompat](https://bit.ly/2NuMMK8)|[Data Binding](https://bit.ly/2GIx8KE)|[Media & Playback](https://bit.ly/2IAx3tY)|[Animations and Transitions](https://bit.ly/2N029tx)|